Any SEO pro recognizes the fundamental importance of understanding the trends that drive search engine results pages (SERPs).

 Data can be viewed for any search engine available in the platform, including Google mobile search results.
 And, of course, everything can be easily exported.

-Solving SEO and SERM tasks with SERP Tracker
+Solving SEO and SERM tasks with SERP Competitors

 In and of itself, the tool does not tackle any SEO or SERM problems.
 What is does, though, is provide a large amount of organized data to tackle these tasks.

-What the SERP Tracker tool can be used for really depends on the specifics of the niche and the types of problems it typically encounters.
+What the SERP Competitors tool can be used for really depends on the specifics of the niche and the types of problems it typically encounters.
 All-in-all, the tool can help with the following:

 1. SERP movement analysis.